-MIGClub 2013 Events - Please click HERE for more information.
+MIGClub 2014 Events Coming Soon - Please click HERE for more information.

 I dare any of you to tell me you wouldn't let this upstanding young citizen slob on your knob like corn on the cob.

 Over the wk end I made this, fidley and frustrating i'm glad its done

 Then after I had finished the tub I put the fixings into the frame, then marked the floor where it was going to sit and drilled the holes clamped it up and welded it in place.
 Still need to weld it in underneath.

 I dropped the tank in, although it wont be this low when I finish, but it does look sweet

 Looks spot on, good work!

 Hi, i'd like some input on how to go about my next move?
 Here's where i'm at

 The tanks jacked up about 20mm on a couple of blocks, I dont want to rush in and make brackets / a frame and get the tank in so i'd like to have some idea's from you guys.